-At thrv, we transform how portfolio companies prioritize product roadmaps to create superior equity returns for Limited Partners.
-We use our proprietary and patented Jobs to be Done (JTBD) method to ensure product teams focus on features that drive measurable growth and valuation improvements.
+At thrv, we transform how portfolio companies build product roadmaps to accelerate growth and create substantial value.
+We use our proprietary and patented Jobs to be Done (JTBD) method to ensure product teams focus on features that drive measurable growth and operational improvements.

-Traditional product roadmap prioritization methods consistently fail to create equity value despite talented teams and innovative technology.
+Traditional product roadmap prioritization methods consistently fail to create meaningful growth despite talented teams and innovative technology.
 The fundamental problem isn't execution capability—it's prioritization strategy that focuses on features rather than customer value creation.

 The number one reason for new product development failure is failure to satisfy customer needs.
 Research published independently by Harvard Business School and CB Insights shows that 95% of all companies do not have an agreed-upon definition of a customer need.